On the cone of effective surfaces on $\overline{\mathcal A}_3$: The stratification of

 To keep the notation in the current paper manageable, we will abuse notation and write $\sigma$ for the cone of a decomposition giving an admissible fan, and also for the associated stratum~$\beta(\sigma)\subset\oa$.

 As we are interested in complete surfaces, we will focus on the closures of the strata, which we then denote by $\osi{}$.
 We will also denote the homology classes of these compactified strata by the same symbol.
 The containment of a given stratum in the closure of another corresponds to the (reversed) containment of the corresponding cones (up to a suitable change of basis).
-In genus 3 the closures of the relevant strata are as follows: is or As we are working with surfaces, the one-dimensional stratum $\si{K4-1}$ and the point $\si{K4}$ will play essentially no role in our study.
+In genus 3 the closures of the relevant strata are as follows:

+As we are working with surfaces, the one-dimensional stratum $\si{K4-1}$ and the point $\si{K4}$ will play essentially no role in our study.